jcook03266/Composite-Pipeline-Microwave-Scanner-Firmware/README.md

 4.)
 Possible defect detected ? -> Movement speed decreases by -∆Z <br>

 ## Classification Branching:
-5. Defect | Scan fidelity increases, Defect found -> Movement Stops -> Alert broadcasted -> Back to step 1.) <br>
+5. Defect | Scan fidelity increases, Defect found -> Movement Stops -> Alert broadcasted -> Back to step 1.)
-5. No-defect | Scan fidelity increases, Defect not found -> Movement speed increases by +∆Z, to return back to the base ∆Z -> Back to step 3.) <br>
+5. No-defect | Scan fidelity increases, Defect not found -> Movement speed increases by +∆Z, to return back to the base ∆Z -> Back to step 3.)

 ## How is the data interpretted?